snowflakedb/snowflake-cli-templates/data_project/README.md

     * `main_file` - the path to the projects' manifest file.
     * `artifacts` - the list of files and directories that make up the Snowflake Data Project.
 The Snowflake CLI will upload them to the stage when creating new project versions.
 5. [template.yml][template] - this file is used by the `Snowflake CLI` to generate a new project from this template.
+6. `<project_name>` - name of the directory that includes project Data Project artifacts.

 ### How to organize definition files structure

-Once you initialize a project from the template, it's time to create definitions that will set up your account.
+Once you initialize a project from the template, you create the definitions that will set up your account.
 The template doesn't impose any file structure of definition files, but keep in mind that you don't need to keep all definition statements in a single file.
-It's possible to organize the code in multiple files divided into different directories, e.g. single file per single object type.
-An example, more complex files structure is shown below
+You can organize the code in multiple files divided into different directories, such as single file per single object type.
+The following example uses a more complex file structure:

 ```
 <project_name>